bsshanky/Notes-SwiftUI/README.md

 ## Future Scope

-While the NotesToDoc app already offers a robust note-taking solution, there are plans to further enhance its capabilities and integrate additional features.
+While the Notes app already offers a robust note-taking solution, there are plans to further enhance its capabilities and integrate additional features.
 The future developments for the app include:

 1. Integration of 'Sign in with Apple': To provide a more personalized and secure experience, there are plans to integrate 'Sign in with Apple'.
 This feature will not only enhance security but also pave the way for more personalized features in the future.